 What Are the 4 Levels of Racism?

-If you’re wondering “what is individual racism,” it’s a pattern that encompasses a person’s private beliefs, prejudices, and ideas.
+If you’re wondering “what is individual racism,” it’s a pattern that encompasses a person’s private beliefs, prejudices and ideas.
 Vanderbilt University describes personal racism as “the biased response that occurs when individuals interact with others that are considered racially different than themselves.”
-Microaggressions are verbal slights that convey hostility based on stigmas of cultural groups and can be intentional or unintentional.
+Examples of individual racism include microaggressions, which are verbal slights that convey hostility based on stigmas of cultural groups and can be intentional or unintentional.

 Interpersonal Racism

-Interpersonal racism occurs between individuals, and the common behaviors are vast, including bullying, verbal harassment, and negative personal thoughts around race.
+The definition of interpersonal racism is the expression of racism on an individual level, primarily through interactions between individuals.
+Common examples of interpersonal racism include bullying, verbal harassment and negative personal thoughts about race.
 Interpersonal racism is described by Grand Rapids Community College as “what white people do to people of color up close–the racist jokes, the stereotypes, the beatings and harassment, the threats.”

 Institutional Racism